HGustavs/LenaSYS/README.md

 # Install Instructions

-Make sure you have a working install of apache2 and other needed packages, look at the wiki page for this at [Configuring web server for LenaSYS installation](https://github.com/HGustavs/LenaSYS/wiki/Configuring-web-server-for-LenaSYS-installation) for further information
+Make sure you have a working install of apache2 and other needed packages.
+Look at the wiki page for this at [Configuring web server for LenaSYS installation](https://github.com/HGustavs/LenaSYS/wiki/Configuring-web-server-for-LenaSYS-installation) for further information.

 To install a fresh copy of LenaSYS on your system an installes has been created called 'install.php'.
 This installer is located in the LenaSYS directory.